ThomasDickey/esctest2/README.txt

   looking for bugs to fix in your terminal.

 --disable-xterm-checksum-bug
-xterm's implementation of DECRQCRA (as of patch 314) contains a bug.
+xterm's implementation of DECRQCRA (fixed in patch 315, early 2015) contained a bug.
 DECRQCRA is essential to these tests.
-By default, a workaround for the bug is used.
-If it is fixed in the future, this flag should be given until the workaround is dropped.
+By default, a workaround for the bug is used in case an old version of xterm is tested.

 --include=regex
 Only tests whose name matches "regex" will be run.